Pfc. Donald Eugene Knipshield

 1921, to Mae Loretta Conroy-Knipshield and William

-Isaac Knipshield in Janesville, Wisconsin.
-He
+Isaac Knipshield in Janesville, Wisconsin, and was one

 Donald attended St. Mary's Grade School and later Janesville High School and graduated in 1939.
 After high school, he worked as a typist for a lumber yard.
 While he was working, he joined the Wisconsin National Guard's 32nd Divisional Tank Company, with his friend, Wesley Elmer to earn some extra money.
 The company was headquartered in the armory in Janesville.